mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 [Learn how to get A+ players and how to keep them](https://talentrust.com/blog/how-steve-jobs-got-the-a-players-and-kept-them/).

+The company's As are all there is, and so the company pampers its As and bribes them with benefits, money and shiny hardware.
+But the benefits and money can only go as far; you can go much faster when you make your As true believers of your mission and vision.
+This is something that an 'A' company must understand.

+The best and brightest want to work for Tesla and SpaceX.
+Figure out why.

 ### A Genealogy of the BC Company

 Now let's take a look at a place where things fall apart.
 A company full of Bs and Cs.